 Good fortunes don’t just apply to your personal life, it’s also relevant to your professional life.

 When you have built a strong foundation of work contacts, your next job search becomes easier.
 By reaching out to your network, you can quickly know if there are suitable employment for you.
+They can expedite the interview process by doing the following two things:

 As for business benefits, your clients can help you spread your message through word-of-mouth.
-If you have helped your customers solve their problem with your products or services, then you can kindly ask them for referrals.
+If you have helped your customers solve their problems with your products or services, then you can kindly ask them for referrals.
 They will gladly aid you after having received value from you.

 Ways to Deepen Your Connections